 Categories create ranking eligibility.
 Without them, nothing else you do matters.

-2. Track Your Map Properly And Fix the Cause
+2. Track Your Map Rankings and Fix Root Issues

 Stop relying on local search impressions inside GBP.